junxit/us-congress-bills-112/metadata.md

 - 2012-04-16 — Mr. Luetkemeyer moved to suspend the rules and pass the bill.
 - 2012-04-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 373 - 4, 1 Present (Roll no. 153). (text: CR H1820-1821)
 - 2012-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 373 - 4, 1 Present (Roll no. 153).(text: CR H1820-1821)
+- 2012-04-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.